soobinrho/BeeMovr/DEVLOG.md

 I was making conversation with everyone around me, and Jasper caught my eye.
 He has done really cool stuff with robotic engineering.
 We figured Jasper would be the perfect addition to our team, so we invited him to join our team, and he said yes.
-As it turns out, it was the best decision we made as a team.
+As it turns out, we couldn't have found a better teammate.
 We worked great as a team.
-Schaler, Eric, Jasper, and I, all of us turn out to have the best team chemistry.
+Schaler, Eric, Jasper, and I, all of us turned out to have the best team chemistry.

 <br>